vippsas/vipps-checkout/vipps-checkout-api.md

 Vipps Checkout will expose a polling endpoint as described in our [swagger](https://vippsas.github.io/vipps-checkout-api/#/Session/get_v2_session__sessionId_).
 The complete URL for polling is returned from the session creation endpoint as `pollingUrl`.

+### Transaction/Payment polling

+In order to determine the status of a payment, you must poll epayment as described [here](https://vippsas.github.io/vipps-epayment-api/index.html#tag/QueryPayments/operation/getPayment).

 # Integration partner and plugin guidelines

 Vipps Checkout supports [partner-key-based authentication](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#partner-keys).